-As a consequence of global warming, migration may occur within the country of origin (internal migration) or to neighbouring countries (cross-border or transnational migration).
+Migration may occur within the country of origin (internal migration) or to neighbouring countries (cross-border or transnational migration).
 If long distances are covered, for example across continents, this is known as international migration.
 It is interesting to take a look at the figures for the last few years: in 2015, 8.6 million people fled violence and conflict.
-In the same period, the International Displacement Monitoring Centre (IDMC) noted that there were more than twice as many displacements due to extreme weather events and environmental disasters (19.2 million people).
-By 2016, the gap had grown still further, with 24.2 million people fleeing extreme weather events and environmental disasters and 6.9 million fleeing violence and conflict.
+In the same period, the International Displacement Monitoring Centre (IDMC) noted that there were more than twice as many displacements due to extreme weather events and environmental disasters (19.2 million people).2 By 2016, the gap had grown still further, with 24.2 million people fleeing extreme weather events and environmental disasters and 6.9 million fleeing violence and conflict.
 These figures only refer to internal migrants as a subgroup of the 65 million refugees counted worldwide in 2015 and 2016.

-Deep inequalities between regions are one reason why people decide to migrate and seek a new place to live within their own state, their region, or beyond.
-In North Africa, for example, nomadic tribes are abandoning the deserts and settling in inhabited areas or moving closer to the cities.2 In Morocco, rural-urban migration is already occurring because of changes to the environment.
+Deep inequalities between regions are one reason why people decide to migrate and seek a new place to live.
+In North Africa, for example, nomadic tribes are abandoning the deserts and settling in inhabited areas or moving closer to the cities.
+In Morocco, rural-urban migration is already occurring because of changes to the environment.
 This rural exodus occurring worldwide is likely to be exacerbated by climate change and its consequences, posing major challenges for cities in the affected regions.
-Additional people result in additional pressure on urban infrastructure (housing, health care, jobs, schools, etc.) in these countries.
+Additional people results in additional pressure on urban infrastructure (housing, health care, jobs, schools, etc.) in these countries.
 These cities are often already being pushed to breaking point and unable to cope with these additional pressures.

-Such planned migrations are often determined by push and pull factors: those factors, which attract migrants to a particular region, and those, which deter them from staying in their home region.
+Planned migrations are often determined by push and pull factors: those factors which attract migrants to a particular region, and those which deter them from staying in their home region.
 Unexpected environmental changes are not part of the equation, as hurricanes, heavy rain, and flooding leave no time for considered decisions about whether or not to migrate.
 People who leave their homes under such circumstances are simply seeking to survive and looking for shelter.
-According to the International Organization for Migration (IOM), today's environmental migration mainly constitutes of internal migration.3 This trend is likely to intensify.
-For many people, cross-border migration is not an option due to their personal circumstances.4 However, the dimensions surrounding both, internal migrants and internally displaced persons, are based on estimates only.
-For instance, it is merely those people, who crossed a state border, who are regarded as refugees by and who can claim a degree of legal protection from the
+According to the International Organisation for Migration (IOM), today's environmental migration mainly constitutes of internal migration.4 This trend is likely to intensify.
+For many people, cross-border migration is not an option due to their personal circumstances.5